 - You can only undertake your placement in one specialty for the full duration of your placement, whether this is for the minimum of 4 weeks or up to the maximum of 8 weeks.

 - You may not specify hospital choice, only your 3 chosen specialties in preference order.

 - All elective placements commence on a Monday, however you are required to attend an enrolment and welcome session at Guy's Campus on the preceding Friday.
 You will not be permitted to commence your placement without attending this session and so you should take this into account when selecting your placement dates.

-1. You must be in your final year of Undergraduate Medical study at the time you undertake your placement.
+1. You must be in your penultimate or final year of Undergraduate Medical study at the time you undertake your placement.

 2. English Language Proficiency

 If you are not a citizen of a Majority English-speaking country (list below), you are required to provide proof of your English Language Proficiency as part of your application.

 If your current medical degree is taught and examined in English, we will accept this as proof of your proficiency - as part of your application you must include a Letter from your school certifying that you are a current student of their medical degree which is taught and examined in English.